w3c-ccg/w3c-ccg.github.io/publish.md

     1. After filling in details, generate a client id and secret
     1. Populate the SCRAWL_LINKEDIN_* variables in publishing.cfg
 1. Update publishing.cfg with your SMTP information for sending emails.
-    - If you don't have one, you can use Google's free SMTP server https://kinsta.com/knowledgebase/free-smtp-server/
+    - If you don't have one, you can use Google's free SMTP server https://kinsta.com/knowledgebase/free-smtp-server/.
+The default entries in publishing.cfg.example are those used with gmail.
+You should just have to change your from address, username (the same), and password.
     - Update the SCRAWL_EMAIL_* variables in publishing.cfg

 ## Download
 Download the raw minutes: